 Guntzelman Sullivan Marshall: The producers of Growing Pains and Just the Ten of Us used a logo depicting a man falling off the roof of a house at night and screaming.

 Founded in 1957 by William Hanna and Joseph Barbera after MGM's animation studios closed, the creators of many fondly remembered cartoons such as The Flintstones, The Jetsons and Wacky Races.
 One of their first closing logos following the purchase of the studio by Taft Broadcasting was 1968's "Zooming HB", a rapidly zooming HB in screen-filling letters, which, in 1974, was replaced with the silent "Rainbow HB", a bunch of lines reading "HANNA-BARBERA" that disappeared and became a big, rainbow-colored HB.
-In 1979, this was replaced by the famous "Swirling Star" logo, later reworked as the "Swirling Star" in 1986.
+In 1979, this was replaced by the famous "Swirling Star" logo designed by Saul Bass, later reworked as the "Swirling Star" in 1986.

 In the early '90s, they dropped the Star altogether (at least in Vanity Plate form) after the studio's purchase by Turner Broadcasting.
 It was replaced by a script "Hanna-Barbera" (introduced in 1988), which was combined with pictures of H-B characters in rectangles (usually the ones from the preceding show), along with H-B sound effects in the background.
 They took this a step further in 1994, with CG animated logos with Hanna-Barbera characters in motion.
 There were two versions, comedy and action, the latter best known for its accidental presence at the end of Scooby-Doo, Where Are You!'s mid-'90s prints.
 When Hanna-Barbera was wound down to little more than Cartoon Network's original programming unit in the late '90s, the early '90s static logos were revisited, except with ovals instead of rectangles.
 There are versions of these where the logo irises out and the Cartoon Network logo zooms up in its place.